-Scott Fitzpatrick, manager of EDI administration at Mercantile, also sees benefits in the use of ASNs, provided accuracy can be ensured.
+Scott Fitzpatrick, manager of EDI administration at Mercantile, also sees significant benefits in the use of ASNs, provided their accuracy can be ensured.

 “Ship notices are the most complex of the EDI transactions,” he said.
 “With ASNs, we would be able to cross dock merchandise without opening the boxes, and we’d be able to drop ship more merchandise.”

-Gay Millson-Whitney, EDI director at Saks Fifth Avenue, also sees benefits in ASNs.
+Gay Millson-Whitney, EDI director at Saks Fifth Avenue, is also drawn to the benefits of ASNs.